New England Booksellers Association, Inc. Bylaws

 Section 3.
-On or before August 1st of each year, a ballot listing the proposed Board candidates shall be mailed to the membership.
+On or before August 1st of each year, a ballot listing the proposed Board candidates shall be distributed to the membership.
 Space shall be provided on the ballot for members to write in the names of other candidates.
 The ballots shall be returned no later than September 1st.
 The results of the election shall be announced by the President at the Annual Meeting.

 Section 4.
 The Board may appoint any of its members to fill a vacancy in an office except the Presidency, to which the Vice President has the right of succession, unless the Vice President declines the succession.
 The Board may appoint any NEIBA member to fill a vacancy on the Board until the next regular Board election.
 Service on the Board to fill a vacancy shall not count toward time limitations on eligibility to serve as a Director or as an Officer.

 ARTICLE FIVE: Advisory Councils, Committees and Task Forces

 Section 1.
 The primary purpose of the Advisory Council is to give counsel and advice on matters pertaining to the Association, as called upon by the President.
 It shall meet periodically throughout the year in conjunction with the Board of Directors.